Butters Stotch: In other media

 Butters appears as a nameless background character with only one line in the 1999 film South Park: Bigger, Longer & Uncut.

 Butters plays a major role in the three-episode "Imaginationland" story arc, which was reissued straight-to-DVD as a full-length feature in 2008.
 Butters is the main playable character in South Park Imaginationland, a mobile game for the iPhone loosely based on the show's Imaginationland trilogy of episodes.
 In the video game South Park Let's Go Tower Defense Play!, Butters can be selected as a playable character used to establish a tower defense against the game's antagonists.

 He also appears in a major role as a companion fighter in the video game South Park: The Stick of Truth, where he plays as a paladin, where his abilities include healing, holy damage, and summoning Professor Chaos who can inflict a variety of status-affecting attacks on enemies or shielding the players.
 In the superhero-themed sequel South Park: The Fractured but Whole, he appears as Professor Chaos and is an antagonist and a playable character.

 A DVD box set of 13 Butters-centric episodes, A Little Box of Butters, was released in September 2010.

-A pinball game revolved around the character entitled "Butters Very Own Pinball" (named after the season five finale "Butters' Very Own Episode") is playable on the mobile app video game South Park Pinball.
+A pinball game with a Butters theme, entitled "Butters Very Own Pinball" (named after the season five finale "Butters' Very Own Episode"), is playable on the mobile app video game South Park Pinball.
+This was also released by Zen Studios for Pinball FX2 in October 2014, and later remastered for Pinball FX on October 12, 2023.